seanmiddleditch/CPlusPlus/type-list-indexing.md

 There are also cases where a user may only wish to iterate over part of a parameter pack such as when performing a binary search.
 This case is far more difficult to do with recursive template expansion than it would be if direct index access were allowed.

+## Alternatives

+The alternatives are the option presented in [N3761] or its alternatives.

+### std::tuple

+A user can convert a parameter pack into a tuple and then use `std::get<>` to access the nth element.

+This technique is a little verbose and is not immediately obvious.
+This will contribute to the general consensus that C++ template programming is difficult and only for experts.

+### type_at

+A small library addition would provide `std::type_at<N, Ts...>::type` and `std::value_at<N>(pack...)`.
+These can of course have C++14 style aliases such as `type_at_t`.

+The original comments included a note by Bjarne Stroustrip that the sample implementation provided would execute in O(N) compile time. `std::integer_sequence` provides some implementation insight on how to reduce this to O(log(N)) or that an implementation could use vendor-specific built-ins to implement this in O(1).

+This proposal provides O(1) access using a standard syntax in place of an implementation-specific feature backing a library interface.

 ## Example Syntax